CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

    > Alternatively, you can run a terminal in your current directory and execute the `code .` command.

-1. Create **DataGenerator** folder and open with terminal, execute the following command:
+1. Under `Lab08` , create **DataGenerator** folder and open with terminal, execute the following command:
      ```sh
       dotnet new console